Jiří Dvořák (neurologist): Early life and education

-Career

-Academic and clinical roles
+Academic career

 Dvořák was appointed Professor of Neurology and Spinal Disorders at the University of Zurich in 1995.
 His main clinical affiliation was with the Schulthess Clinic in Zurich.
-In 1987, he was appointed as the Chair of the Department of Neurology, Spine Unit.
+In 1987, he was appointed as the Chair of the Department of Neurology Spine Unit.
 He served as Chair until 2008, after which he became the Senior Consultant of the department until 2021.
 Since 2018, he has served as a Consultant to the Board of the Schulthess Clinic.

-Research impact

 As of November 2025, Dvořák's research has been cited over 80'000 times and his H-index is 143.

+Academic journal roles